haplesshero13/lc3platform/README.md

 ## Installation Instructions

-### On Linux or Windows+Cygwin using wget
+### On Linux (or Windows+Cygwin) using wget
-* Install prerequisites: standard UNIX tools including wget or curl, as well as uname, rm, cp, mkdir, and chmod; gcc, wish, flex, and Git
+* Install prerequisites: standard UNIX tools should come with Linux/Cygwin including wget or curl, as well as uname, rm, cp, mkdir, and chmod (but check anyway).
+Then, install gcc, wish, flex, and git.
+* If you have lots of trouble using Cygwin on Windows, you may consider Linux in a VirtualBox or dual booting with Windows.
+It's free!
 * At the terminal/shell, run:

 ```